Valery Devyatyorov: Crimes

 On November 4th, 10th, 15th, 16th, 19th, and 25th, in the midst of the 50th anniversary of the October Revolution, authorities received multiple reports from women across different parts of Alma-Ata that they had been raped.
-It was then that investigators noticed the peculiar "nobility" of the criminal–he would wipe his victims' broken lips, talked to them about life, and covered them with his coat to keep them warm.
-In one instance, while dragging a victim across the tram, the girl lost her shoes–after he finished with the rape, Devyatyorov gave her his shoes and then walked her back home with only his socks on.
+It was then that investigators noticed the peculiar "nobility" of the criminal–he would wipe his victims' broken lips, talk to them about life, and cover them with his coat to keep them warm.
+In one instance, while dragging a victim across the tram, the girl lost her shoes—after he finished with the rape, Devyatyorov gave her his shoes and then walked her back home with only his socks on.

 The crimes caused great outrage among the locals, and the local police department started a special investigation to catch the criminal.
 Female officers were used as decoys, while cadets were posted around the entire city in an attempt to catch the attacker red-handed.
 However, these measures were insufficient, and the killer was not caught.

 On December 5th, 7th, 10th, and 13th, new rapes were committed.
 In the last case, Devyatyorov dragged the victim, Vera Polyakova, to a transformer box at the corner of Shevchenko Street and 7th Line, where she began to scream for help.
 Suddenly, her father and sister, who knew that there was a rapist in the city and started searching for their relative when she did not return home, came rushing to her aid.
 Polyakova's father grabbed Devyatyorov by the hair and hit his head against the transformer, but the rapist managed to break free and escape.
 After this, Devyatyorov's head had to be bandaged due to his injury, a distinctive mark that remained until his eventual arrest.